Is the New Zealand winter a great time for camping?

 1. Winter is the cheapest season

 If you want to spend the least amount of money on travelling through New Zealand, then you’ll love winter.
-You can hire a campervan from as low as $21 a day.
+Campervan prices are based on supply and demand (and a few other factors) and fortunately for you as winter fan, most tourist visit New Zealand in summer.
+This means that prices in winter drop significantly.
+Have a look at how low our campervan prices are in winter (June - August).
 Compare that to the rate in the busy summer season, meaning you can travel 5 to 7 times longer in winter for the same amount of money.
 You can save a lot of money by travelling in the winter season.

 2. Fewer people around